mvolkmann/blog/src/rust.md

 do not implement the `Copy` trait are passed to functions, copies are not made and ownership is transferred.
 When the function exits, the data is freed.
-The calling function can then no longer use variables that were passed in.
+The calling function can then no longer use variables that were passed.
 For example:

 ```rust